pdombrza/simple-raytracer/README.md

 ### Simple raytracer
 Based on the raytracing in a weekend [article](https://raytracing.github.io/books/RayTracingInOneWeekend.html).
+The program draws a simple scene to a BMP file.

 ### Purpose of the repository
 * I was interested in graphical programming, and though it would be a small and relatively simple introductory project.